0xROOTPLS/TriProt-Crypter/README.md

 ## Features?

-- Not much, it just takes an input and then protects your files from 🔍.
+- Not much, it just takes an input and then protects your files from AV.
+- The three different py scripts operate the same, but offer different execution methods.

 ## Usage